 Meanwhile, tornadoes in America are at a record low, and despite all the hooyah about hurricanes, the number of them that made landfall is down 50% since 1930 according to Dr. Roy Spencer.
 The legacy media did not widely report the good news.
 Disaster and doomsday sell better than good weather.

 The fact is that scientists have slowly but steadily been walking back their most outrageous predictions.
 In 2017, we reported on a new study that showed that the models need to be adjusted downward to be consistent with the observed hiatus in warming during the last two decades.
 We also reported that a solar theory of climate change promoted by the Danish scientist Henrik Svensmark had experienced an experimental breakthrough that strengthens his hypothesis.

 The wonderful thing about the solar theory is that we don’t have to wait a century to see if it is correct.
 Solar physicists are predicting that the sun is about to go into a lull that may last several decades.
 If that happens, and the sun does have a major influence on the climate as many scientists believe, we will know it very soon.
-Solar minimum is just around the corner and if we are lucky we will be able to see the doomsday theory of manmade warming finally abandoned before President Donald Trump leaves office in 2024.We value your comments!
-Please weigh in on our comment section below.
+Solar minimum is just around the corner and if we are lucky we will be able to see the doomsday theory of manmade warming finally abandoned before President Donald Trump leaves office in 2024.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com